 Cued Speech and Signed Exact English are visual communication techniques that directly translate what's being said.
 Both are meant to be used with spoken language to help people understand anything they can't comprehend through lip reading.

 Cued Speech is a technique in which different hand shapes are placed in various positions around the face to convey — or cue — different consonants and vowel sounds.
 It involves a limited number of hand positions and shapes, which may make it easier to learn than other methods.
+Cued speech can be used in any language and can be very useful for bilingual families.

 Signed Exact English involves using certain hand gestures to represent sounds and suffixes (like "-ing") and prefixes (like "re-").